 During the Hayne MLE simulation process, incremental means and standard deviations can be calculated from the fully annualized sample parameters and used to simulate incremental values.
-Then, the last diagonal from the sample triangle can be adjusted to de-annualize the incremental values in the last diagonal-i.e., reversing the annualization of the original last diagonal-as illustrated in Table 4.2.
-Note that
+Then, the last diagonal from the sample triangle can be adjusted to deannualize the incremental values in the last diagonal - i.e., reversing the annualization of the original last diagonal - as illustrated in Table 4.2.
+Finally, the future incremental values for the last accident year must be reduced (in the previous example by 50%) to remove the future exposure, as illustrated in Table 4.3.9